yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/synchronous-replication-cloud.md

 YugabyteDB can be deployed in a globally distributed manner to serve application queries from the region closest to end users with low latencies, as well as to survive any outages to ensure high availability.

-In a synchronized multi-region cluster, a minimum of 3 nodes are spread across 3 regions with a replication factor (RF) of 3.
+In a synchronized multi-region cluster, a minimum of 3 nodes are [replicated](../../../architecture/docdb-replication/replication/) across 3 regions with a replication factor (RF) of 3.

 This deployment provides the following advantages: